johnnyb1694/headline-analytics-pipeline/README.md

 coefficient (calculated across each topic) informs us the degree to which each topic is trending or shrinking in popularity.

-For example, here are the top 10 trending topics for the period 1st July 2024 to 1st January 2025 as determined by the logistic growth model that is embedded inside this analytics pipeline,
+For example, here are the top 10 trending topics in the New York Times for the period 1st July 2024 to 1st January 2025 as determined by the logistic growth model that is embedded inside this analytics pipeline,

 <div align="center">